 17.1 You may terminate our appointment at any time by giving us notice in writing.
 We can keep all your papers and documents while there is still money owed to us for our charges or disbursements

-17.2 We will only decide to stop acting for you with good reason, eg where we feel that the relationship has broken down, if you do not pay a bill, if you provide us with misleading information, if a conflict of interest arises, or if you act in an abusive or offensive manner.
+17.2 We will only decide to stop acting for you with good reason, eg where we feel that the relationship has broken down, if you do not pay a bill, if you provide us with misleading information, if a conflict of interest arises, if your source of funds involves cryptocurrency, or if you act in an abusive or offensive manner.
 We will give you reasonable notice where possible before we stop acting for you.
 For the avoidance of doubt, we confirm that we reserve the right to terminate or suspend our retainer before completing the work covered by that retainer if costs, expenses or disbursements that we have requested are not paid

 17.3 If you or we decide that we should stop acting for you, we will charge you for the work we have done and, where appropriate, for transferring the matter to another adviser if you so request.
 This will be calculated on the basis set out in the Summary of Work & Fee Estimate